Azure/enterprise-azure-policy-as-code/Docs/operational-scripts-documenting-policy.md

 * `<fileNameStem>-full.md`: This Markdown file is intended for security personel requiring more details about the Assignments and Policies.
 It displays the same information as the summary plus the additional details equivalent to `<fileNameStem>-full.csv`.
 The Policies are sorted by `category` and ``displayName`.
 Each`environmentCategory` column shows the current enforcement level in bold.
 If the value is fixed, the value is also in italics.
 If it is parametrized, the other allowed values are shown in italics.
 The additional details are:
   * Group Names
   * Effects per `environmentCategory` and Policy Set with additional details on the origin of the effect.

+* `Folder: services`: Individual Markdown files generated off of the main Policy Assignment Markdown file.
+These files are based on each "Service Category" and can be used as sub-pages with Azure DevOps Wiki pages.

 ## Policy Set Documentation